gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 `completion_id` must match the `completion_id` of the `Shared Directory Delete Request` that this message is responding to.

-`err` is a `Shared Directory Error`.
+`err_code` is an error code.
 If the delete fails, this should be set to `1` ("operation failed").
 If the file or directory does not exist, this should be set to `2` ("resource does not exist").

 #### 19 - Shared Directory Read Request